-- 5 What Do I Look For In A Robot Vacuum?
+- 5 What Should I Keep An Eye On Before Choosing A Robot Vacuum?

 - 6 Final Verdict

 Best Robot Vacuum Cleaner Australia

-Robotic vacuums are breaking new ground every year as ceaseless innovations build better machines with superior suction and better maneuverability.
+Robotic vacuums are breaking new ground every year as ceaseless innovations build better machines with superior suction and better manoeuvrability.

 The following robot vacuum cleaners are our picks for the best performers in the Australian market.